TheSoftwareHouse/tsh-frontend-components-catalog/README.md

 ## 📘 Project context

-Knowledge sharing and develpoment process acceleration are the backbone of this project.
-In this repository you can find components that can be trated as an inspiration or starter point for production graded code.
+Knowledge sharing and development process acceleration are the backbone of this project.
+In this repository you can find components that can be treated as an inspiration or starter point for production graded code.

-Main assumption is that custom MUI based components in this repository should be versitale and easy to configure in your current project.
+Main assumption is that custom MUI based components in this repository should be versatile and easy to configure in your current project.

 This project has also a CLI that can be used to copy components directly to your project.